-Additionally, as further discussed above under the heading "RESULTS OF OPERATIONS," our Generic Pharmaceuticals segment and certain of the products in our Sterile Injectables segment are subject to risks and uncertainties related to future competition, including the potential introduction of generic versions of VASOSTRICT®.
-If actual results for these segments differ from our expectations, as a result of competition or otherwise, and/or if we make changes to our assumptions for these segments relating to competition or any other risks or uncertainties, the estimated future revenues and cash flows could be significantly reduced, which could ultimately result in asset impairment charges that may be material.
-As of March 31, 2021, the carrying amount of goodwill associated with our Sterile Injectables segment was approximately \$2.7 billion.
+Additionally, as further discussed above under the heading "RESULTS OF OPERATIONS," our Generic Pharmaceuticals segment and certain of the products in our Sterile Injectables segment are subject to risks and uncertainties related to future competition, including the potential introduction of generic versions of VASOSTRICT[®].
+If actual results for these segments differ from our expectations, as a result of competition or otherwise, and/or if we make changes to our assumptions for these segments relating to competition or any other risks or uncertainties, the estimated future revenues and cash flows could be significantly reduced, which could ultimately result in asset impairment charges that may be material, which could relate to, among other things, our Sterile Injectables segment's goodwill balance of approximately \$2.7 billion and/or our Sterile Injectables segment's and/or our Generic Pharmaceuticals segment's long-lived and other assets.